 Mission Statement

-Spring Branch Academy exists to bring glory to God through the provision of an excellent Christian high-school education in the liberal arts for home-schooled children.
+Spring Branch Academy exists to bring glory to God through instilling wisdom and inspiring worship in each student.

 Objectives